aniou/morfeo/doc/6502-ADC-SBC-implementation.rst

 see `Bibliography`_ part - but available algorithms are still complicated and there is a room to improve their clarity.

-In this document I want to show a my attempt to achieve balance between mathematical abstract of BCD algorithm, like in [Clar2016]_ and strict simulation of individual logic gates.
-I want code, that will be self-documenting and reflects logical steps and blocks of CPU, but is also readable.
-And because of that I'm choose, for example, a simple math (like ``+`` or ``-``) in place of series of XOR's on particular bits.
+In this document I want to show an attempt to achieve balance between mathematical abstract of BCD algorithm, like in [Clar2016]_ and strict simulation of individual logic gates.
+I wanted code, that will be self-documenting and reflecting logical steps and blocks of CPU, but is also readable.
+And because of that I chose, for example, a simple math  (like ``+`` or ``-``) in place of series of XOR's on particular bits.

 Some basics
 -------------------------------------------------------------------------------